randylha/ls-lambda-helpers/README.md

 ![Snyk Vulnerabilities for GitHub Repo](https://img.shields.io/snyk/vulnerabilities/github/jacobcravinho/ls-lambda-helpers)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/jacobcravinho/ls-lambda-helpers/npm-publish)

-Helpers used to aid in rapid developemnet and coding consistentcy.
+Helpers used to aid in rapid developement and coding consistentcy.
 ## Install
     npm install ls-lambda-helpers

+## Setup
+Standard helpers take a argument such as an apiKey when calling a method.
+This helper differs in that it uses specified named Environmental Variables.
+This makes it a little less flexible but much more powerful in that it requires you to use AWS Secrets Manager.

+* Make sure you are storing secrerts in AWS Secrets Manager
+* Use a config file to change secrets between environments

 ## Helpers